Published January 24, 2025

 Presenters: Martie Ross, Matt Krueger

 The end of Chevron deference and President Trump’s reelection mean federal agencies like the Centers for Medicare & Medicaid Services, Health Resources and Services Administration, and the Food and Drug Administration will operate under fundamentally different rules than in the past.
-This presentation will explain the changes and identify what organizations need to know.
+This presentation explained the changes and identified what organizations need to know.

-Learning objectives for this session include the following:
+Learning objectives for this session included the following:

 Presenters: Michael Ramey, Benjamin Dryden

-This presentation will cover the key antitrust issues that arise in mergers and acquisitions involving healthcare providers, including hot issues in federal and state antitrust enforcement, practical tips for staying compliant in due diligence and integration planning, and major changes to the requirements for reporting transactions under the Hart-Scott-Rodino Act.
+This presentation covered the key antitrust issues that arise in mergers and acquisitions involving healthcare providers, including hot issues in federal and state antitrust enforcement, practical tips for staying compliant in due diligence and integration planning, and major changes to the requirements for reporting transactions under the Hart-Scott-Rodino Act.

-Learning objectives for this session include the following:
+Learning objectives for this session included the following:

 Speakers